mainmatter/mainmatter.com/_posts/2019-07-23-july-monthly-update.md

 Taking place in Copenhagen in October, EmberFestEU brings together the European Ember community for two days of talks and activities.

+The CFP closes on August 1st so if you'd like to give a presentation remember to get your submission on time [here](https://cfp.emberfest.eu/events/emberfest-2019).

-Grab a ticket [here](https://emberfest.eu/) while you still can and keep an eye on the [twitter](https://twitter.com/EmberFest) for updates as the conference takes shape.
+To attend grab a ticket [here](https://emberfest.eu/) while you still can and keep an eye on the [twitter](https://twitter.com/EmberFest) for updates as the conference takes shape.

 ### Chris Manson at Leeds JS